Beau Bridges: Career

-In 1948, Bridges had an uncredited juvenile role in the iconic film noir Force of Evil, and a role as Bertram in No Minor Vices.
-In 1949 he played a third juvenile role in the film The Red Pony.
+In 1948, Bridges had an uncredited juvenile role in Force of Evil, and a role as Bertram in No Minor Vices.
+In 1949, he played a third juvenile role in the film The Red Pony.
 In the 1962–1963 television season, Bridges, along with his younger brother, Jeff, appeared on their father's CBS anthology series, The Lloyd Bridges Show.
-He appeared in other television series too, including National Velvet, The Fugitive, Combat, Bonanza, Mr. Novak, and The Loner.
+He appeared in other television series too, including: National Velvet, The Fugitive, Combat, Gunsmoke, Bonanza, Mr. Novak and The Loner.
 In 1965, he guest-starred as Corporal Corbett in "Then Came the Mighty Hunter", Season 2, Episode 3 of the military series, Twelve O'Clock High.
 He found steady work in television and film throughout the 1970s and 1980s.
-He appeared in such feature films during that time as The Landlord (1970), The Other Side of the Mountain (1975), Greased Lightning (1977), Norma Rae (1979), Heart Like a Wheel (1983), and The Hotel New Hampshire (1984).
+He appeared in such feature films during that time as The Landlord (1970), The Other Side of the Mountain (1975), Greased Lightning (1977), Norma Rae (1979), The Fifth Musketeer (1979), Heart Like a Wheel (1983), and The Hotel New Hampshire (1984).

 In 1989, in perhaps his best-known role, he starred opposite his brother Jeff as one of The Fabulous Baker Boys.
 In the 1993–94 television season, Bridges appeared with his father in the 15-episode CBS comedy/western series, Harts of the West, set at a dude ranch in Nevada.
-In 1995, Bridges starred with his father and his son Dylan in "The Sandkings", the two-part pilot episode of the Showtime science fiction series, The Outer Limits.
+In 1995, Bridges starred with his father and his son Dylan in "The Sandkings", the two-part pilot episode of the Showtime science fiction series The Outer Limits.
 In 1998, he starred as Judge Bob Gibbs in the one-season Maximum Bob on ABC.
 He had a recurring role in the Showtime series Beggars and Choosers (1999–2000).

 In 2001, he guest-starred as Daniel McFarland, the stepfather of Jack McFarland, in two episodes of the NBC sitcom Will & Grace.
-He played a single father and college professor in the fantasy adventure film, Voyage of the Unicorn, based on the novel by James C. Christensen.
+He played a single father and college professor in the fantasy adventure film Voyage of the Unicorn, based on the novel by James C. Christensen.

 From 2002 to 2003, he took on the role of Senator Tom Gage, newly appointed Director of the Central Intelligence Agency, in over 30 episodes of the drama series The Agency.
 In January 2005, he was cast as Major General Hank Landry, the new commander of Stargate Command in Stargate SG-1.
-He also played the character in five episodes of the spin-off series Stargate Atlantis as well as the two direct to DVD films Stargate: The Ark of Truth and Stargate: Continuum.
+He also played the character in five episodes of the spin-off series Stargate Atlantis as well as the two direct-to-DVD films Stargate: The Ark of Truth and Stargate: Continuum.

-His role in the film Smile, with Linda Hamilton and Sean Astin, showcased his personal beliefs in helping others.